 It is an anti-irritant - Zinc soothes the skin, helping to alleviate the effects of irritation and reducing associated redness.
 For this reason, it is often used by professionals to treat a variety of skin conditions.

 It prevents clogged pores - Zinc regulates oil production and also keeps dead skin cells from sticking together and jamming up your pores.
 These combined help to clarify the skin and prevent all sorts of skin-related party fouls.

 How to Use

 The duo of niacinamide and zinc are most simply delivered as a combination serum.
 Apply a few drops to skin after cleansing and before the introduction of any moisturizers or facial oils.
 As mentioned earlier, these ingredients can work wonders for those with oily or breakout-prone skin, but the combination is generally considered safe for twice daily use by all skin types.
-It can however cause minor irritation and redness in some users, so be sure to patch test before applying to the face and consider starting off slow.
-Try using only once per day or every other day and then gradually increase the frequency of use once your skin has adjusted.
+It can, however, cause minor irritation and redness in some users, so it is best to patch test before applying to the face.
+Try using only once per day or every other day, and then gradually increase the frequency of use once your skin has adjusted.
 And lastly, but most importantly, always consult with your physician before adding any supplements or minerals to your regimen.